 In the 1920's Raymond Harvey, as a young man living with his parents at Rowe's Cottages, got up early one morning to prepare to go to work.
 As was usual, he opened the front door to ckeck the weather and sea conditions.
 About a quarter of a mile from Porthgwarra he saw a craft about the size of a fishing boat.
 Since it was not a crabbing season he doubted that it was a local boat.
 He looked through a telescope and thought that the boat was well laden.
 He called his father and gave him the telescope.
 Jack declared that the boat was full of men.
 They took a torch and signalled the boat.
 A flashing light responded.
 Jack and Raymond hurried to the slipway and launched their dinghy.
 They towed ashore that boat, which contained sixteen Greek seamen of whom only one spoke some broken English.
 The men said that their ship had been in collision with another vessel near the Wolf Rock Lighthouse (8 miles southwest of Land's End) had been sunk.
 The families in the cove gave the cold men hot drinks, sat them by the slab and provided them with warm clothing.
 The Tol Pedn coastguard was contacted & the men were sent to the Fishermen's Mission, Newlyn.
 Another of that ship's lifeboats, with fifteen men aboard, later came ashore at Cape Cornwall (due N.of Land's End).
 The Porthgwarra residents, none of whom were well off, heard nothing further from these rescued seamen although, at the time of the incident, there had been a promise of compensation.

-Off southern Ireland on Saturday 20th August 1977, the schooner 'Esperanca' encountered calm, but foggy conditions.
+Off Southern Cornwall on Saturday 13th August 1977, the schooner 'Esperancia' encountered calm, but foggy conditions.
 The vessel's builder and owner Preben Petersen, was fatigued after many weeks at sea.
 He was sailing from Brazil, with his wife and their ten-month-old son, to their new home in Copenhagen.
-These condition, together with Petersen's tiredness, led to the 'Esperanca' running aground on rocks right in the middle of Porthgwarra Cove.
+These condition, together with Petersen's tiredness, led to the 'Esperancia' running aground on rocks right in the middle of Porthgwarra Cove.